Personal profile

 Career

-Since qualifying as a Clinical Psychologist I have worked clinically in a NHS children's neurodevelopmental service, supporting the assessment of neurodevelopmental differences, namely autism (Autism Spectrum Disorder) and ADHD (Attention Deficit Hyperactivity Disorder).
+Since qualifying as a Clinical Psychologist I have worked clinically in a NHS children's neurodevelopmental service, supporting the assessment of neurodevelopmental differences, namely autism (Autism Spectrum Disorder) and ADHD (Attention Deficit Hyperactivity Disorder), and currently work with CYP with long-term conditions in an acute hospital setting.

 I joined the team at the Doctoral Programme in Clinical Psychology as a Lecturer in Clinical Psychology in 2022, where I work within the EDI team as well as supporting with the teaching, assessment, and advising elements of the course.